How To Parent A Child With ADHD: Helpful Tips For Parents

 Let's look at 4 of the most effective support options for Executive Dysfunction in ADHD so you can begin to consider what the path toward success can look like for you or your child.
 Before we dive into each, also remember that treatment for complex issues like ADHD and Executive Dysfunction often requires a combination of approaches.
 You may find just one of these approaches does the trick, or you may require more than just these three.
 The key takeaway here is to try and understand what the support process may consist of for the challenges you're currently facing.

-ADHD medication can help with Executive Dysfunction by targeting the underlying causes of the disorder within the brain.
-Medications used to treat ADHD, such as stimulants and non-stimulants, work by increasing the levels of dopamine and norepinephrine, key neurotransmitters in the brain, a process that helps alleviate many of the Executive Dysfunction symptoms we’ve discussed so far (particularly ones rooted in chemical imbalances in the brain such as inattention, poor impulse control, and hyperactivity.)
+Pharmaceuticals that also help manage ADHD, such as stimulants and non-stimulants, work to improve Executive Dysfunction by increasing the levels of dopamine and norepinephrine, key neurotransmitters in the brain, a process that helps alleviate many of the Executive Dysfunction symptoms we’ve discussed so far (particularly ones rooted in chemical imbalances in the brain such as inattention, poor impulse control, and hyperactivity.)
 In other words, by increasing the levels of these neurotransmitters, ADHD medication can improve attention, working memory, and impulse control and help individuals with ADHD to better plan, organize, and complete tasks.

 However, it's important to note that medication is rarely a one-stop, magical cure for Executive Dysfunction and it's often used in combination with the other interventions we’ll be discussing.
 After all, pills can’t teach skills nor can they reprogram deeply ingrained habits that can be contributing to Executive Dysfunction.
 The decision to try an ADHD medication for Executive Dysfunction should always be done under the supervision of a licensed medical professional, particularly those with expertise in the field of ADHD, who can help determine the best course of treatment based on individual needs and circumstances.